 It is important to have clear from the outset the real costs you will face when you buy property in Spain.
 It is equally important to be clear about the ongoing costs you will face as a property owner in Spain.

-It is your responsibility to be informed and do your own numbers, rather than rely on the claims of others.
-Here we explain all the different types of costs, but bear in mind that the actual cost will depend on your particular circumstances.
+When it comes to the costs of buying and owning Spanish property you need to be well-informed and do your own numbers, rather than rely on the claims of others.
+Here I explain all the different types of costs, but bear in mind that actual costs will depend on your particular circumstances, and though I update these figures periodically, they may fall out of date for a while with the passage of time.

 As a buyer of property in Spain there are a number of costs and taxes over and above the property price that you will have to pay.
 Depending upon whether you are buying a new property from a developer, or a resale property from a private individual, you will either have to pay VAT & Stamp Duty, or a transfer tax.
 The different cases are explained below, along with the other costs and taxes that are common to both cases.